 - A comprehensive CV setting out your career history, with responsibilities and achievements.
-Please provide details of two professional referees together with a brief statement of the capacity and over what period of time they have known you.
-Referees will not be contacted without your prior consent. - A supporting statement (maximum two sides A4) highlighting your suitability and setting out, with clear examples, how you meet the essential criteria, including those specific to the Council, as highlighted in the person specification.
+Please provide details of two professional referees together with a brief statement of the capacity and over what period of time they have know you.
+Referees will not be contacted without your prior consent. - A supporting statement (maximum two sides A4) highlighting your suitability and setting out, with clear examples, how you meet the essential criteria as highlighted in the person specification.
 Please note that the supporting statement is an important part of your application, it is an evidence-based document and is as much the means by which you will be assessed as your CV.
 Please include where you heard about this role.

 You will also be asked to complete a Diversity Monitoring Form as part of your application.
-The closing date for applications is Sunday 15th September.
+Completed applications should be uploaded at https://PLusPortal.PerrettLaver.com quoting reference 7860 by the deadline 09:00 BST on Monday 16th June.

-For an informal discussion about the role, please contact Tadhg Waddington on Tadhg.Waddington@perrettlaver.com.
+For an informal discussion about the role, please contact Boris Evenhuis on Boris.Evenhuis@perrettlaver.com.